luhhujbb/clj-aliyun/README.md

 # clj-aliyun

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to interact with aliyun API

 ## Usage

-FIXME
+Import desired namespace into you project

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Linkfluence SAS / Jean-Baptiste Besselat

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.